scokobro/professional-identity/profIdent-draft1.md

 <!--  and I hope thes two different tasks [change law, organise] could protect the independence fo the press. -->

-Added to this is the fact that the mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.
-The seven _zenkokushi_ (papers with national daily reach) employ just under 20,000 staff, roughly half of these in editorial [(METI 2015 Report)](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html).
+Added to this is the fact that the mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.[^brasil] The seven _zenkokushi_ (papers with national daily reach) employ just under 20,000 staff, roughly half of these in editorial [(METI 2015 Report)](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html).
 Between them they have daily sales of roughly 30 million copies, that is they supply daily news to over half of Japan's  roughly 52 million households [(Japan Statistical Yearbook 2017)](http://www.stat.go.jp/english/data/nenkan/66nenkan/index.htm).
 Add to this the influence of the main news agencies, Kyōdo and Jiji, who supply the bulk of news to local and regionals(CITATION!
 RAUSCH? [@Rausch:2012]), it can be seen that there is little scope for alternative and 'left-field' voices.[^fail]

+[^brasil]: Some exceptions - such as news sites catering for Japanese diaspora/expat communities in South America, e.g. [http://www.nikkeyshimbun.jp/]

 [^fail]: the repeated failures of 'public journalism' and 'citizen reporter' based initiatives also illustrates this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.